-Songs That Won the War will showcase the best-loved songs and music of the Second World War in a special show on November 10.
+Presented by the Ipswich Musical Theatre Company, Songs That Won the War will showcase the best-loved songs and music of the Second World War in one special show on Sunday November 5, 2023.

-Book now for this one-day event held at the historical Old Courthouse reliving precious memories, hearing wonderful old songs and enjoying Devonshire tea on the veranda at interval.
+Book now through the Ipswich Visitor Information Centre for this one-day event held at the historical Old Courthouse reliving precious memories, hearing wonderful old songs and enjoying Devonshire tea on the veranda at interval.

 The show has been a tradition for the Ipswich Musical Theatre Company since 2011, when the first Songs That Won the War performance was held.

-The songs that entertainers like Vera Lynn, Glen Miller and Bing Crosby made popular provided a much needed boost to the morale of those left behind throughout the darkest days of World War II.
+The songs that entertainers like Vera Lynn, Gracie Fields, Bing Crosby, George Formby, The Andrew Sisters, Glenn Miller, Dinah Shore, Bob Hope, Judy Garland and more, made popular provided a much needed boost to the morale of those left behind throughout the darkest days of World War II.

 During Songs That Won the War you’ll hear: We’ll Meet Again, Run Rabbit Run, Umbrella Man, Underneath the Arches, The Last Time I Saw Paris, The White Cliffs of Dover, Keep the Home Fires Burning, Who Do You Think You Are Kidding Mr Hitler?, You Are My Heart’s Delight, I Wonder Who’s Kissing Her Now, Underneath the Arches, Lambeth Walk, Girls Were Made to Love and Kiss, Coming in on a Wing and a Prayer, Tramp Tramp Tramp, A Nightingale Sang in Berkley Square, Bless ’em All, Roll Out the Barrel, Maisy Dotes, Knees Up Mother Brown, The Road to Gundagai, Brown Slouch Hat and Chattanooga Choo Choo.